Startups

 Agentic SOC Pilot Kit (ROI + Guardrails Checklist)

-A practical 30-day pilot framework to choose the first playbook, instrument ROI, and ship safe autonomy with approvals, evidence, and rollback.
+A 30-day pilot plan to pick one workflow, wire up integrations, measure outcomes, and roll out safe autonomy with approvals, evidence, and rollback.

 Download Free Resource